What Are Third-Party Vendor Risks? Types, Examples, and How to Manage Them

 Geopolitical and Country Risk

-Vendors operating in politically unstable regions or under changing regulatory regimes may face sanctions, trade restrictions, or operational shutdowns.
+Vendors operating in politically unstable regions or under changing regulatory regimes may face sanctions, trade restrictions, or government intervention.
+These factors can disrupt service delivery and introduce unexpected compliance and operational challenges.

 The Third-Party Risk Management Lifecycle